 This section summarises our approach to online safety and mobile phone use.
-For comprehensive details about our school's policy on online safety and the use of mobile phones, please refer to our online safety policy and mobile phone policy, which you can find on our school website.
+For comprehensive details about a school's policy on online safety and the use of mobile phones, please refer to our online safety policy and mobile phone policy, which you can find on the school website or NFCE's Alternative Education Website.